AhmedYasin487/Wallectconnectbuildfile/README.md

-This is simple walletconnect app. where you will find a build file which is made my webpack and , webpack is completely setup in this project go a head and use that for yourself.
+This is simple walletconnect app. where you will find a build file which is made by webpack and , webpack is completely setup in this project go a head and use that for yourself.
+I used this build file from this project in my django project.

 You can see the demo on medium article related to this project.

 After downloading the project.You have to run the following commands.